dettonville/dettonville.org/content/news/2013-11-28-mapstruct-1_0_0_Alpha2-has-landed.md

 Note that all other mappers a generated mapper class references are also obtained via the configured component model.
 So if you e.g. hook in hand-written mapper classes via `@Mapper#uses()` make sure that these mappers are compliant with the chosen component model, e.g. are CDI beans themselves.
 Refer to the documentation which [describes](/documentation/#section-04-02) all the specifics in detail.

-On a related note, if you prefer to work with the `Mappers` factory as before, you'll have to adapt your imports because this class has been moved to the new package `org.mapstruct.factory`.
+On a related note, if you prefer to work with the `Mappers` factory as before, you'll have to adapt your imports because this class has been moved to the new package `org.dettonville.factory`.

 ### Further info

 This concludes our tour through the new features in MapStruct 1.0.0.Alpha2.
-You can find the complete list of addressed issues in the [change log](https://github.com/mapstruct/mapstruct/issues?milestone=2&state=closed) on GitHub.
+You can find the complete list of addressed issues in the [change log](https://github.com/dettonville/dettonville/issues?milestone=2&state=closed) on GitHub.
 The [reference documentation](/documentation) has been updated to cover all new functionality.

 If you have any kind of feedback please make sure to let us know.
-Either post a comment here or open a discussion in the [mapstruct-users](https://groups.google.com/forum/?fromgroups#!forum/mapstruct-users) group.
-Bugs and feature requests can be reported in the [issue tracker](https://github.com/mapstruct/mapstruct/issues) and your pull request on GitHub is highly welcome!
+Either post a comment here or open a discussion in the [dettonville-users](https://groups.google.com/forum/?fromgroups#!forum/dettonville-users) group.
+Bugs and feature requests can be reported in the [issue tracker](https://github.com/dettonville/dettonville/issues) and your pull request on GitHub is highly welcome!
 The [contribution guide](/contributing) has all the info you need to get started with hacking on MapStruct.

 Many thanks to [Andreas Gudian](https://github.com/agudian) and [Lukasz Kryger](https://github.com/kryger) who contributed to this release, that's awesome!